-Hornswoggle Group Campground is located on Marysville Road 2.5 miles north of the New Bullards Bar Dam, and 3.3 miles south of the Highway 49 junction.
-The facility is approximately 0.6 miles from the southeast shoreline of the reservoir on NFS land (33 acres).
-The facility consists of six group camping areas with five campsites that accommodate up to 25 people-at-one-time (PAOT) (\$80 per night), and one group campsite that accommodates up to 50 PAOT (\$140 per night).
+Hornswoggle Group Campground is located on Marysville Road 2.5 mi north of the New Bullards Bar Dam, and 3.3 mi south of the Highway 49 junction.
+The facility is approximately 0.6 mi from the southeast shoreline of the reservoir on NFS land.
+The facility consists of 6 group camping areas with 5 campsites that accommodate up to 25 people-at-one-time (PAOT) (\$80 per night), and 1 group campsite that accommodates up to 50 PAOT (\$140 per night).
 The campground has 2 flush restrooms, 2 vault restrooms, 11 water faucets, and 5 parking areas.
-The group campground has a two-night minimum on weekends and a three-night minimum on Memorial Day, Independence Day, and Labor Day holiday weekends.
-Reservations are available by phone but have a \$7.50 fee per site.
+The group campground has a 2-night minimum on weekends and a 3-night minimum on Memorial Day, Independence Day, and Labor Day holiday weekends.
+Reservations are available by phone for a \$7.50 reservation fee per site.
 Figure 7.8.2-1 contains representative photographs of the sites at Hornswoggle Group Campground.